Brightspace/bmx/README.md

 The `bmx configure` command can help you set this up.

-BMX also supports local configuration files named `.bmx`, which override the values in the global configuration file, and only affect BMX commands executed in its current directory or subdirectories.
+BMX also supports local configuration files named `.bmx`, which override the values in the global configuration file, and only affect BMX commands executed in the current directory or subdirectories.
 When executed, BMX will search upwards from the current working directory until it finds a file named `.bmx`.
 Here's an example of a typical `.bmx` file: